Cat café: Canada

 The first cat café to open in Canada was Le Café des Chats/Cat Café Montreal in Montreal, Quebec, Canada, which opened its doors to the public in August 2014.
-Café Chat L'Heureux (also in Montreal) opened in September 2014 with 8 cats adopted from local shelters.
+Café Chat L'Heureux (also in Montreal) was opened in September 2014 with 8 cats adopted from local shelters.

-Saturday, 17 October 2015 saw the opening of Ontario's first cat café, My Kitty Café, located in Guelph, Ontario.
+On 17 October 2015 My Kitty Café was opened as Ontario's first cat café, located in Guelph, Ontario.

 The Siberian Cat Café opened in 2015 in Chelsea, Quebec.
-This cat café has only Siberian cats, making it the first hypoallergenic cat café in the world.
+This cat café had only Siberian cats, making it the first hypoallergenic cat café in the world.